amonks/oldskoola/README.md

 ## js library + bookmarklet for making websites look like old documents

-andrew monks 2014
+oldskoola can change the page background to an old paper texture, change fonts to oldish looking google fonts, convert all the images on a page to sepia, or do all of the above.

 ## Use it in your own sites!

-you need to include [oldskoola.js](https://raw2.github.com/amonks/algorithms-ai/master/oldskoola/oldskoola.js), wait until `pixastic` loads, and then run `oldskoola();`
+you need to include [oldskoola.js](https://raw2.github.com/amonks/oldskoola/master/oldskoola.js), wait until `pixastic` loads, and then run `oldskoola();`

 ### include it